jalingo/MagicCloud/README.md

 **Error Handling** is a big part of cloud development, but in most cases **Magic Cloud** can deal with them sufficiently.
 In case developers need to perform additional handling, every time an issue is encountered a **Notification** is posted that includes the original **CKError**.

-To listen for these notifications, use `MCErrorNotification`:
+To listen for these notifications, use `MCErrorNotification`.

 ```
 let name = Notification.Name(MCErrorNotification)